 Leeks will thrive with carrots, spinach, onions, sage, and thyme.
 Leeks should not be planted by peas or beans.

-Lettuce can be planted with broccoli, cauliflower, carrots, cucumber,
+Lettuce can be planted with carrots, cucumber,

 Melons grow well with corn, squash, marigolds, nasturtiums, sunflower, sage, and thyme.